AmazingMonster/conceptrodon/docs/contents/metafunctions/omennivore/modify_values.doc.md

 `Omennivore::ModifyValues` accepts a list of `std::index_sequence`, which indicates distances between adjacent indices.
 Its first layer accepts an operation and returns a function.
-When invoked, the function transforms the arguments from its argument list according to the `std::index_sequence`s with the operation.
+When invoked, the function transforms the arguments from its argument list according to the `std::index_sequence`s using the operation.
 The result will be stored inside `Shuttle`.

 <pre><code>   std::make_index_sequence&lt;I<sub>0</sub>&gt;,